June-Skeeter/Module2_GEOS270_2021W1/docs/Content_Part4.md

 </div>
 <a href="content/CanadianExpansion.html" target="_blank">View slides in new tab</a>

-# Indgenous Placenames
+# Indigenous Place Names

-The lands that compries Canada have been inhabited for thousands of years and have histories that stretch back well before the colonial era.
+The lands that comprise Canada have been inhabited for thousands of years and have histories that stretch back well before the colonial era.
+Many colonial mapping efforts were centered on erasing Indigenous Peoples and their Histories.
+One way they accomplished this was through the use of place names.
+A key example of this is Ch'ich'iyuy, AKA "The Lions".
+Ch'ich'iyuy translates to "The Twins".
+The peak is steeped in tradition.
+Yet the colonial name completely disregards this history.
+The Lions is based of Heraldry, a system of family crests and symbols from Europe.

+## Learning Place Names.

-<a href="http://squamishatlas.com/?fbclid=IwAR3JfkUeATF22zPFi9BCo-S6BrOudMQeFSO3_r3iar6JGj0XYf1qTOQ92zE#" target="_blank">The Squamish Atlas</a> is a great resource for learing about Squamish Place Names.
+<a href="http://squamishatlas.com/?fbclid=IwAR3JfkUeATF22zPFi9BCo-S6BrOudMQeFSO3_r3iar6JGj0XYf1qTOQ92zE#" target="_blank">The Squamish Atlas</a> is a great resource for learning about Squamish Place Names.
 <div style="overflow: hidden;
   padding-top: 56.25%;
   position: relative">